philly88r/etsygne/README.md

 - Node.js (v14 or higher)
 - Printify API key (from your Printify account)
-- Google API key with access to Imagen 4
+- FAL.ai API key for image generation

 ## Installation